Follow Local 1942

 - AFSCME will advise members on grievances for discipline or violations of the UWHC handbook.

-- Local 1942 will maintain office staff for the coming year.
+- Local 1942 will maintain office staff throughout 2015.
 We will consider maintaining office staff in the future if enough members sign up to make it financially feasible.

 - Council 24’s phone number is 836-0024.
 Our staff rep is Maggie Merdler.